Biographies Characteristics Analysis

 Abraj al-Bayt is a complex of high-rise buildings built in Mecca.
 It is the largest structure in the world by mass, and it is also the tallest structure in Saudi Arabia.
 The height of the building is 601 meters.
 Its construction began in 2004 and was completed in 2012.

 Abraj al-Bayt stands opposite the entrance to the al-Haram mosque, in the courtyard of which is the Kaaba, the main shrine of Islam.
-The tallest tower in the complex, which serves as a hotel, houses about 100,000 of the more than five million pilgrims who visit Mecca each year for the Hajj.
+The tallest tower in the complex, which serves as a hotel, provides accommodation for about 100,000 of the more than five million pilgrims who visit Mecca each year for the Hajj.

-The Abraj al-Beit towers house a four-story shopping arcade and a parking garage with space for more than 800 vehicles.
-In residential towers there are apartments for permanent residents of the city.
+The Abraj Al Bayt Towers house a four-story shopping arcade and a parking garage for more than 800 vehicles.
+The residential towers house apartments for permanent residents of the city.

-At the top of the highest Royal Tower, there is a huge clock with a diameter of 43 meters (the length of the hour hand is 17 meters, the minute hand is 22), located at a height of more than 400 meters above the ground.
-Four of their dials are set on the four cardinal points.
-The clock is visible from anywhere in the city and is the largest and highest clock in the world.
+At the top of the tallest Royal Tower there is a huge clock with a diameter of 43 meters (the length of the hour hand is 17 meters, the length of the minute hand is 22), located at an altitude of more than 400 meters above the ground.
+Their four dials are installed in the four cardinal directions.
+The clock is visible from anywhere in the city, and is the largest and highest clock in the world.

-The Royal Tower is crowned with a 45-meter spire with a gilded crescent.
-There are 160 powerful loudspeakers on the spire in eight rows, capable of broadcasting the call to prayer over a distance of more than seven kilometers.
-The crescent is the largest ever built.
-Inside, it is divided into several service rooms, among which a small prayer room is the highest in the world.
+The royal tower is crowned by a 45-meter spire with a gilded crescent.
+The spire has eight rows of 160 powerful loudspeakers capable of broadcasting the call to prayer over a distance of more than seven kilometers.
+The Crescent is the largest ever built.
+Inside, it is divided into several service rooms, including a small prayer room - the tallest in the world.
 The diameter of the crescent is 23 meters.
-It is covered with golden mosaic.
+It is covered with golden mosaics.

 5 Guangzhou TV Tower

 Guangzhou TV Tower is the second tallest TV tower in the world.
 Built in 2005-2010 by ARUP for the 2010 Asian Games.
 The height of the TV tower is 600 meters.
-Up to a height of 450 meters, the tower was erected in the form of a combination of a hyperboloid bearing mesh shell and a central core.
+Up to a height of 450 meters, the tower was erected as a combination of a hyperboloid load-bearing mesh shell and a central core.

-The mesh shell of the tower is made of steel pipes of large diameter.
-The tower is crowned with a steel spire 160 meters high.
-The tower is designed to broadcast TV and radio signals, as well as to view the panorama of Guangzhou and is designed to receive 10,000 tourists a day.
+The mesh shell of the tower is made of large-diameter steel pipes.
+The tower is crowned by a steel spire 160 meters high.
+The tower is designed to broadcast TV and radio signals, as well as to view the panorama of Guangzhou and is designed to receive 10,000 tourists per day.

-Glazed observation platforms are located at heights of 33, 116, 168 and 449 meters, and an open observation platform is located at a height of 488 meters.
-Revolving restaurants are located at 418 and 428 meters.
+There are glass observation platforms at heights of 33, 116, 168 and 449 meters; at an altitude of 488 meters there is an open observation platform.
+Revolving restaurants are located at altitudes of 418 and 428 meters.

-Why are they building high-rise buildings?
-Because of the shortage of free space, from technical necessity, or simply - "so that everyone talks about it."
-Due to the lack of space, the first skyscrapers began to be built.
-Technical necessity forced the construction of tall TV towers, and considerations of prestige and advertising led to the construction of gigantic multi-purpose buildings.
-What is the tallest tower in the world and what does the list of its closest competitors look like?
-Here is a list of the ten tallest towers that have existed and still exist on our planet.
+Why are they building high rise buildings?
+Due to a shortage of free space, out of technical necessity, or simply “to get everyone talking about it.”
+Due to a shortage of space, the first skyscrapers began to be built.
+Technical necessity forced the construction of tall television towers, and considerations of prestige and advertising led to the construction of giant multi-purpose buildings.
+What is the tallest tower in the world and what is the list of its closest competitors?
+Here is a list of the ten tallest towers that have existed and exist on our planet.

 Burj Khalifa828 2010 SkyscraperUAEDubai